 Was there ever a potluck where seven layer salad was not present when we were kids?

 Although similar, it seems everyone has their own special take on how a seven layer salad should look.
 Mine?
-Well, I prefer 3 times 7 for an abundant 21 layers.
-The best bowl for layered salads and desserts is the trifle bowl.
+Well, I prefer 3 times 7 – hence an abundant 21 layers.
+The best bowl for layered salads and desserts is the trifle bowl because it is on a pedestal and, therefore, rather showy.
 It’s always such a gorgeous memory maker.

 - 1 cup frozen peas

 - 1 1/2 cups grated cheddar cheese

 - Salad dressing (recipe below)

 Chop one head of romaine lettuce.
 I then cut it into squares, therefore the pieces are a very friendly bite-size.